 The spell vamp is good for sustain in the jungle and the cooldown reduction is greatly appreciated.
 The Smite cooldown reduction can help to ensure that Smite's up for taking key objectives, and provide a little more gold income with the Summoner's Resolve mastery.

 Take this when going for a more damage oriented build.
-Much like with Liandry's Torment, this will cause all of Sejuani's abilities to burn, this time adding true damage, which can really add up in a prolonged team fight.
+Much like with Liandry's Anguish, this will cause all of Sejuani's abilities to burn, this time adding true damage, which can really add up in a prolonged team fight.
 It also provides some nice cooldown reduction.

 As previously stated, Sejuani loves health, and here ladies and gentlemen, is the mother of all health items.
 It also gives a huge boost to health regeneration, which gives Sejuani some sustain.